 During 23-29 May, the frequency of transportation and delivery of goods increased.
 The house was quickly becoming empty, and the May 29 mass at the Montfort Seminary chapel was already the last weekly mass.
 Many people attended and it could be said that the carpet had suddenly functioned more as a seat because in addition to the number of people who was much larger than usual, also because many chairs had been transported to Malang.
 Two days after the last mass, the time came for the brothers from the 2003 class to leave their homes and go to Malang.

-With the transfer from Bandung and the inauguration of the scholasticate in Malang, the SMM delegation closed a chapter and started a new chapter.
-Bishop Pandoyoputro said at the time of the blessing, “It is hoped that the Montfort Seminary Building will not only be beautiful in terms of its outward appearance but also become a contribution to spiritual wealth, especially for the people around it and the Malang Diocese Church.
-The influence that flows from the SMM has been felt by the people in the Diocese of Malang, especially through the spiritual association of the Legion of Mary.
+With the event of moving the formation house from Bandung and the inauguration of the scholasticate in Malang, the SMM delegation closed a chapter and started a new chapter.
+Bishop Pandoyoputro said at the time of the blessing, “It is hoped that the Montfort Seminary Building is not only beautiful in terms of its outward appearance, but is also a contribution to spiritual wealth, especially for the people around it and the Malang Diocese Church.
+The influence that flows from the Society of Mary Montfortan has been felt by the people in the Diocese of Malang, especially through the spiritual association of the Legion of Mary.
 It is not the building of stone that will determine, but the multiplicity of the spiritual influence it brings.
-The Montfort Seminary called 'The Cottage of Wisdom' refers to God's work in the minds, hearts, and souls of all its inhabitants and affects the people it will serve through pastoral work if there is an opportunity to meet in it … We believe that the SMM has a system and spirituality capable of equipping, preparing qualified candidates for priests who are ready to take on the role of envoys for the work of saving souls.”
+The Montfort Seminary called 'The Cottage of Wisdom' refers to God's work in the minds, hearts and souls of all its inhabitants and affects the people it will serve through pastoral work if there is an opportunity to meet in it … We believe that the Society of Mary Montfortan has a system and a spirituality capable of equipping, preparing qualified candidates for priests who are ready to take on the role of envoys for the work of saving souls.”

 The idea of establishing a formation house for the SMM Indonesia Aspirants was getting stronger, when SMM Indonesia through its Councils discussed and decided to immediately start it and the SMM Novitiate Community, Ruteng was given ample space to think about, discuss and begin to draft a program for the development of prospective Aspirants.
 In addition, they were also given the trust to start looking for a rented house that would later serve as the first SMM Indonesia Aspirant Formation House.
 Father.
 Stef, Father.
 Anton, Father Marsel, Father.
 Fidel, Father.
 Borgias began to think hard to make this happen.
 After considering various aspects regarding the selection of houses and their locations, Father Marsel, as the Economist of the Novitiate Community, is assisted by Father.
 Fidel (postulant assistant) jointly searched and sold the houses to be leased.
 Several houses were targeted, and finally, only one was obtained and it was sufficient to fulfill the wishes, aspirations, and or hopes of the novitiate formators.
 After the rented house was agreed to be used as the House of Aspirants (Mr. Valentinus Gara's house), the novitiate formators began to sit together again to draft the SMM Aspirant coaching program.
 The thing that is being done here is that they together discuss the vision and mission of the Aspiran community and some of the daily rules of life in it.